samjcox/rubiks/README.md

 ## Files & Structure
 ### Project folder
 - app.py - main application include general functions.
+- helpers.py - contains algorithms to determine stage of solving, make next move etc.
-- helpers.py - contains detailed cube move algorithms and solve algorithms.
+- solvers.py - contains detailed algorithms of what moves to make at what stage.
 - config.py - contains repeatedly used lists and dictionaries.
 - rubiks.db - database contains two tables.
 The 'users' table includes username and password.
 The 'cubes' table includes the current state of all cubes.
 More details of database structure included below.
 - requirements.txt - lists packages used.